waveoa/wave-open-repository/README.md

 ## License

-This project is licensed under the Apache-2.0 License License.
+This project is licensed under the Apache-2.0 License.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements